salehhamed773/airbnb-clone-project/README.md

 🔹 7.
 Responsive Design
 Ensures the application is accessible and easy to use across various devices, including desktop, tablet, and mobile.
 Improves the overall user experience.

+:

+🔒 API Security
+Securing the backend APIs is essential to protect user data, prevent unauthorized access, and maintain the integrity of the application.
+Below are the key security measures implemented in this project:

+🔹 Authentication
+We use secure methods (e.g., JWT tokens or session-based authentication) to verify the identity of users.
+This ensures that only registered users can access protected routes and services.

+🔐 Importance: Prevents unauthorized access to user accounts and private operations like booking, reviewing, or modifying property data.

+🔹 Authorization
+Access control mechanisms are enforced to ensure users can only access resources they are allowed to.
+For example, only property owners can edit their own listings, and only guests can make bookings.

+🔐 Importance: Protects sensitive resources by ensuring users don't access or modify data that doesn't belong to them.

+🔹 Rate Limiting
+Limits the number of requests a user or IP address can make in a given time frame to prevent brute-force attacks and abuse.

+🔐 Importance: Helps prevent denial-of-service (DoS) attacks and reduces server load from malicious traffic.

+🔹 Input Validation & Sanitization
+All user inputs are validated and sanitized to prevent common attacks like SQL Injection and Cross-site Scripting (XSS).

+🔐 Importance: Ensures that only valid and safe data is processed by the server, reducing the risk of injection attacks.

+🔹 HTTPS Enforcement
+All data exchanged between the client and server is encrypted using HTTPS to ensure secure data transmission.

+🔐 Importance: Protects sensitive information such as login credentials and payment details from being intercepted.

+🔹 Securing Payment APIs
+Sensitive payment operations are handled securely through third-party providers (e.g., Stripe or PayPal) with tokenized payment data and secure callbacks.

+🔐 Importance: Ensures that payment data is never exposed or stored insecurely, protecting both the user and the platform from fraud.